-Final Thoughts on DIY Homemade Air Fresheners Using Essential Oils
+Final Thoughts on Homemade Air Fresheners with Essential Oils: 2 Best Methods

 Since fragrance preferences are so personal, it’s best to start with one or two essential oil fragrances that you know you will enjoy and take your time building up your inventory.
 Or try a small kit with a variety of fragrances that you can use singly or mix and match for new combinations.

 You may find you prefer to use one signature scent throughout your home, vary your fragrances by room, or change it up with the seasons.